 Listening with empathy is an essential communication skill for call center agents to build strong relationships with customers.
 The key is to show understanding without constantly apologizing.
 Positive empathy statements can help convey a call center agent’s compassion.

-Use Empathy Statements that Invite the Other Person to Tell their Story.
+Use Empathetic Statements that Invite the Other Person to Tell their Story

 This technique involves listening intently to what the other person is saying and then repeating a summary of their words back to them.

-By actively listening and using reflective statements, Call center agents create a safe and welcoming space for Customer to share their experiences and stories, ultimately building stronger connections and understanding between them.
+By actively listening and using reflective statements, Call center agents create a safe and welcoming space for customers to share their experiences and stories, ultimately building stronger connections and understanding.

 Check out this Empathy Statements Checklist for FREE.